What interests us the most when we put our site on the internet? How users will find it. We want it to be visible, but it is not our decision to make.

 By finding Googlebot hits in your logs and creating some simple pivot tables, you can find the answers to the following questions:

-- Which URLs it visits the most frequently?
+- Which URLs does it visit the most frequently?

-- Which URLs it doesn’t visit at all?
+- Which URLs does it not visit at all?

 - On which URLs it encounters errors?